robmonie/calendar/README.md

 * Confirmation email
 * Calendar events added to calendar should also send invitation to the client
 * Add a cancellation policy
+* Extract a Practitioner model and move stuff from user

 * Should practitioners just login with their google account ?